What is in this leaflet

 - rash, itching or hives on the skin.

-- you are an asthmatic or have breathing problems
+- you are an asthmatic, have breathing problems or have severe disease relating to the lungs.

 - you are suffering from a head injury or brain tumour